 ICON Ireland remunerates other operating entities in the Group on the basis of an arm's length return for the services they perform in each of their local territories.
-The arm's length return for each ICON entity is established to ensure that each of ICON Ireland and the ICON entities that are involved in the conduct of services for customers, earn an appropriate return having regard to the assets owned, risks borne, and functions performed by each entity from these intercompany transactions.
+The arm's length return for each ICON entity is established to ensure that each of ICON Ireland and the ICON entities that are involved in the conduct of services for customers, earn an appropriate return having regard to their respective functions performed, assets owned, and risks assumed in these intercompany transactions.
 The arm's length return is reviewed annually to ensure that it is market appropriate.
-The integration of entities acquired through the Merger into this global network and global transfer pricing model has been completed.